simplycmy/tf_challenge1/README.md

   <img width="600" height="350" src="https://github.com/simplycmy/gif/blob/main/address.PNG">
 </p>

 9 - Once you are happy and all works well.
-You may proceed to delete the resource with terraform destory.
+You may proceed to delete the resource with terraform destroy.
 ```sh
   terraform destroy
   ```